FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers

 \subsection{Ablation Study}

 We conduct the ablation study using LoRA and LNLoRA modules on different components of the ViT model, and the results are presented in~\cref{tab:ablation_study}.
 The experiment is conducted using the ViT-B model on the CIFAR10 dataset.
 As clearly shown, compared to the original LoRA method which only adds low-rank matrices in the MSA block and MLP block for finetuning, the application of the LoRA module additionally in the classification head and patch embedding layer respectively (\ie, (a) and (b) in~\cref{tab:ablation_study}) improves the robustness of model under various attacks.
 Employing the LoRA module across all four mentioned components (\ie, (c) in~\cref{tab:ablation_study}) further enhances the robustness of the model.
-Moreover, replacing the LoRA module with our proposed LNLoRA module can further improve the robustness, demonstrating the greater suitability of our newly proposed LNLoRA module for adversarial finetuning tasks on pretrained models.
-Additionally, as different modules are incrementally added, not only does the robustness of the model improve, but the clean accuracy of the model for classifying clean images also increases consistently.
+Moreover, replacing the LoRA module with our proposed LNLoRA module can further improve the robustness, demonstrating the greater suitability of our newly proposed LNLoRA module for adversarial finetuning on pretrained models.
+Additionally, as different modules are incrementally added, not only does the robustness of the model improve, but also the clean accuracy of the model increases consistently, which further demonstrates the effectiveness of our proposed FullLoRA.